Not the scariest. Not the goriest. Just the most fun!

 Paranormal Ghost Hunt: $20

-The Paranormal Investigation Team (PIT) will offer paranormal ghost hunts throughout Majestic Landing’s surrounding grounds 30 minutes after the haunt closes each night.
-Tickets can be purchased online or at the Haunted Majestic ticket booth during normal operating hours.
-These tours will take place after Haunted Majestic closes on these nights.
+The Paranormal Investigation Team (PIT) will offer paranormal ghost hunts of the Haunted Majestic grounds and barges beginning approximately 30 minutes after the haunt closes each night.
+Tickets can be purchased at the ticket booth from 7 to 11 p.m. on the night of your tour.
+These tours will take place after Haunted Majestic closes on these nights and will last approximately 90 minutes.

 Haunted Majestic is located at Majestic Landing just north of Robert Newlon Airport at the end of Kyle Lane, off WV Route 2 five miles north of Huntington, WV.
 From Interstate 64, take Exit 18 and follow WV Route 193 3 1/2 miles to the intersection of WV Route 2.
 Turn left onto WV Route 2 and go one block to Kyle Lane.
 Turn right onto Kyle Lane and follow 1/4 mile across the railroad tracks to Robert Newlon Airport.
 Parking is available in the field to the right as you enter the airport property.
 Total drive from I-64 Exit 18 is four miles.